Worried about family wellbeing or financial consequences of a financial downfall?

 The experience of financial uncertainty is hard for everyone.
 It makes us feel that we do not have control over our lives.
 It can be scary, because we are unaware of what the future holds and how the situation will impact our survival.

 No matter what your reaction is, you can tackle it in 3 simple steps:

 Outwarders become overly expressive to anyone who will listen.
-They will ask advice from all.
+Additionally, they will ask advice from all.

 - Develop Abundant Mind-Set and Take Actions: Wallace D Wattles, in The Science of Getting Rich, told a true story.
-A poor man had read his book and had begun to practice visualizing what he didn’t have.
-He started with just wanting a throw rug.
+Firstly, a poor man had read his book and had begun to practice visualizing what he didn’t have.
+Secondly, he started with just wanting a throw rug.
 For three months, he focused on it.
 And he got it.
 Gradually, he expanded his imagination until he got a house.
 Visualization, especially now, will help you develop an abundant mindset.
-When visualization is coupled with meditation, prayers and taking action toward solutions to the problems, you can recover from anything, including a financial downfall.
+Finally, when visualization is coupled with meditation, prayers and taking action toward solutions to the problems, you can recover from anything, including a financial downfall.